Can dogs, cats and other pets contract COVID-19?

 For dogs and cats, Arwady said there is no routine coronavirus vaccination recommended at this time, and she doesn't expect there to be one.
 But dogs and cats contracting the virus causes concern for another reason.

 "For me, the concern about seeing COVID not just in dogs and cats but in animals in general, it tells us that there's what we call an 'animal reservoir for COVID-19' and that means that it's one of the most important things that makes it very unlikely that we would ever eradicate completely -- get rid of COVID.
 Because as long as there are animals that are able to have it, there are, you know, that remains a risk," Arwady said.

-In February, a dog from Chicago became the first in Illinois to test positive for COVID-19, according to the University of Illinois Urbana-Champaign College of Veterinary Medicine.
+A dog from Chicago has become the first in Illinois to test positive for COVID-19, according to the University of Illinois Urbana-Champaign College of Veterinary Medicine.

-The animal had been experiencing respiratory symptoms since early January and subsequently tested positive for SARS-CoV-2, the virus that causes COVID-19 in humans, according to a news release from the college.
+The animal had been experiencing respiratory symptoms since early January and recently tested positive for SARS-CoV-2, the virus that causes COVID-19 in humans, according to a news release from the college.

 The dog developed signs of respiratory illness approximately one week after exposure, according to the veterinarian.